-To figure this out, first determine whether you have a shower stall or a shower tub.
-The valve has to be placed at a reachable height for everyone in the household.
-You don’t want to have to bend down every time you turn the water on or off.
+The first question to answer here is whether you have a shower stall or a shower tub.
+The valve needs to be placed at a reachable height for everyone in the household.
+On the other hand, you don’t want to bend down every time you need to turn the water on or off.

-On the other hand, if your shower is set in a bathtub, the fixtures need to be a bit lower.
-This is because they have to be connected to the bathtub faucet.
-The standard height of 28 inches is a good place to start.
+If your shower is installed above a bathtub, the fixtures will need to be a bit lower.
+This is because they usually need to be connected to the bathtub faucet.
+The standard height here is 28 inches.

 How High Should a Shower Door Be?